ITRS-Group/cordial/tools/geneos/USAGE.md

 removed gateway release 6.3.1 from ubuntu:/opt/geneos/packages/gateway
 ```

-> 💡As for other commands, if an instance is labelled protected then no action will be taken without the `--force`/`-F` flag.
+> 💡Like for many other commands, if an instance is labelled protected then no action will be taken without the `--force`/`-F` flag.

 ## Managing Instances

+Each instance you create has to have a unique name that is also not the same as any of the special reserved words, such as the component types and their aliases as well as the special "all" and "any".
+You can have two instances with the same name as long as they are of different component types, such as a Gateway and a Netprobe.

 ### `geneos add`

-The `geneos add` command lets you add a new Geneos instance.
+The `geneos add` command lets you add a new instance.
 You must supply at least the component type and a name for the new instance, like this:

 ```bash
 $ geneos add netprobe myProbe